artemkv/artemkv.github.io/algorithms.md

 - **Potential method:** similar to accounting method, but you define your "bank balance" as a potential function `phi` (non-negative).
 Think about storing potential energy that can be converted into a kinetic one
 - The potential function tells you "how bad is the current state of the data structure"
 - Amortized cost in this case is the `actual cost + change in phi`
-- Example is binary counter, where the work can be measured in number of bits you need to change. `phi` is number of set bits, insert at max increases `phi` by 1 (and many times actually decreases it by `t`, number of set bits at the end of the number)
+- Example is binary counter, where the work can be measured in number of bits you need to change. `phi` is the number of set bits, insert at max increases `phi` by 1 (and many times actually decreases it by `t`, number of set bits at the end of the number)
 - The work on increment is `1 + t`, change in `phi` is `1 - t`, so total cost is `1 + t - t + 1 = 2`, i.e. constant; in this case is very easy to calculate